georgeberry/blayers/README.md

 y     ~ Normal(beta * x, 1)
 ```

-BLayers takes this as its starting point and most fundamental building block,
+BLayers encapsulates a generative model structure like this in a `BLayer`.
+The
-providing the flexible `AdaptiveLayer`.
+fundamental building block is the `AdaptiveLayer`.

 ```python
 from blayers.layers import AdaptiveLayer